CareDx Inc (CDNA) Stock Price and Analyst Predictions

 Analysts’ Opinion of CDNA

-Craig Hallum, on the other hand, stated in their research note that they expect to see CDNA reach a price target of $9, previously predicting the price at $26.
-The rating they have provided for CDNA stocks is “Hold” according to the report published on March 03rd, 2023.
+Many brokerage firms have already submitted their reports for CDNA stocks, with Stephens repeating the rating for CDNA by listing it as a “Equal-Weight.”
+The predicted price for CDNA in the upcoming period, according to Stephens is $9 based on the research report published on March 07th of the current year 2023.

-Stephens gave a rating of “Overweight” to CDNA, setting the target price at $50 in the report published on April 25th of the previous year.
+Craig Hallum gave a rating of “Hold” to CDNA, setting the target price at $9 in the report published on March 03rd of the current year.

 Insider Trading